garylirocks/quickrefs/datadog.markdown

 - As it receives data, DogStatsD aggregates multiple data points for each unique metric into a single data point over a period of time called the flush interval.
 DogStatsD uses a flush interval of **10 seconds**.

+## Source code integration

+- Help you debug stack traces, slow profiles
+- Quickly access the relevant lines of code in your repo
+- Code snippets:
+  - Support GitHub, GitLab
+  - Not supported for ADO

+### Setup

+  - Set environment variables
+      ```sh
+      export DD_GIT_COMMIT_SHA="<commitSha>"
+      export DD_GIT_REPOSITORY_URL="<git-provider.example/me/my-repo>"
+      ```
+  - Run `datadog-ci git-metadata upload` in your CI pipeline
+    - This reports repo URL, commit SHA, and tracked file paths to Datadog
+  - For GitHub, you could use a GitHub App

 ## Audit Trail